anito/vod-app-svelte-kit/README.md

 ### What the app can not do: ###

 Users can not (yet) apply for a video to book.
-This is because the idea of this app originated from the times where occupational therapist and such where forced to find a way to provide their training and exercises to clients while offices needed to close their doors during the lock down.
+This is because the idea of this app originated from the times where occupational therapist and such where forced to find a way to provide their training and exercises to clients while offices needed to close their doors for its clients during the lock down.

 [Landing Page](https://vod-app.doojoo.de)